The Power of Personal Initiative

 Personal initiative is more than a fundamental requirement to achieving your goals, it’s also about doing the little things that make your life and the lives of others, both at work and at home, more enjoyable.

-It’s doing the simple things like picking up your dirty clothes, cleaning the dirty windows or emptying the overflowing trash can.
+It’s doing the simple things like picking up your dirty clothes, cleaning the dirty windows, or emptying the overflowing trash can.
 It’s taking three minutes to clean the coffee mugs in the sink at the office.
 It’s taking time to express your genuine gratitude to someone who did something for you.
 It’s offering to help a friend in need.

 In a sense, your personal initiative is noticing and being aware of the things that need to be done without being asked.

 One of my fundamental beliefs is that the only way you will have personal initiative to do big things is by first using it to do the little things.
-Every big success is made up a great number of little successes, each of which requires personal initiative and many of which are so small and insignificant that only you notice, but they all add up.
+Every big success is made up of a great number of little successes, each of which requires personal initiative and many of which are so small and insignificant that only you notice, but they all add up.

 What Are the Hidden Benefits?